New Buddy map for 2021 being added to Daily

 If your training buddy has some idea about how a Part 3 Test is conducted, this will be of an advantage.
-It would be most beneficial if using a friend or family member to buddy with has watched some of the Part 3 related videos ('How to buddy' and 'Faults and Remedial action').
-Ideally a fellow PDI who is also training using this website or an ADI would be the best buddy to team up with.
+It would be most beneficial if using a friend or family member to buddy with has watched some of Part 3 related videos.
+Ideally, a fellow PDI who is also training using this website or an ADI would be the best buddy to team up with.

 To find a local training buddy, have a look at the 'Buddy Map'.
 If you wish to be added to the map please click HERE

-In-car buddying is the only real way of practising for your Part 3.
-You may choose to watch a video topic first and then go out and practise that particular subject or if you are teaching a 'real' pupil either on a 'pink' or for (non-financial gain) Part 3 practice, structure that lesson in the way you would for a Part 3 Test.
-If buddying with a fellow PDI or supportive ADI you will also benefit greatly from being in the driver’s seat, playing the role of the Supervising Examiner (SE.)
+In-car buddying is a real way of practising for your Part 3.
+You may choose to watch a video topic first and then go out and practise that particular subject or if you are teaching a 'real' pupil either on a 'pink' or for (non-financial gain) Part 3 practice, a structure that lesson in the way you would for a Part 3 Test.

 Often by taking a step back and watching another PDI or ADI instructing gives an opportunity to see faults and the consequences and will help you to recognise the needs within your own training.
 You may also pick up good techniques and skills that you feel would enhance your own teaching.